ayoheswaran/wordclouds-project/README.md

 ## 🛡 Licensing & Ethics

 - This project is intended for **educational and personal exploration** of literature.
-- The wordclouds and HTML code are **created by the repository owner**.
-- This HTML wordcloud is licensed under CC0-1.0.
+- The HTML wordclouds and R code are licensed under CC0-1.0.
-- The poetry and fiction themselves are copyrighted and not included.
+- The original texts of poetry and fiction themselves are copyrighted and not included.

 - **Gift books** (`golden-sunset`, `tiny-cockroach`) and **Shared favorite books and text** (`little-prince`, `peacock-blue`, `the-lullaby`): HTML only, **no original text uploaded**.
 Intended for personal viewing by the recipient.
 - **Public domain book** (`the-happy-prince`): © Oscar Wilde, 1888.
 Public Domain. from
 <a href="https://www.gutenberg.org/files/902/902-0.txt" target="_blank">Project Gutenberg</a>.
-</p>' Code, HTML, and frequency data included.
+R Code, HTML, and sample images included.
 You are free to use/adapt for educational purposes.
+[Happy Prince Wordclouds](happy-prince/)
 - Original authors are acknowledged.

 ---

 ## 📂 Repository Structure
-<pre>```text
+<pre>```
 wordclouds-project/
 │
 ├─ index.html                <-- main page linking all wordclouds